hyperknot/open-protector-standard/problems_solutions.md

 The problems are twofold:

-1. The EN standard is not public—it is a copyrighted standard only accessible behind a paywall.
+1. The EN standard is not public - it is a copyrighted standard only accessible behind a paywall.
 1. The standard itself has serious safety problems in both the current versions and the upcoming EN draft.

 ## Standard behind a paywall